inventaire/inventaire-authors-birthday/README.md

   Here the trick is that every entity with occupation-> writer (P106->Q36180) will have 36180 somewhere in the line (as a claim `numeric-id`).
 And tadaa, you went from a 39Go dump to a way nicer 384Mo subset

 * load all the remaining entities lines in a new CouchDB database.
-This would require more details but that deserves a whole repository on its own, given the amount of data to be loaded: my solution was very hacky, so if you know any tool to make that job easy, I'm interested!
-Make sure to use the Wikidata id as doc `_id` to make it even either to access.
+See the [couch-wikidata-dump-importer](https://github.com/maxlath/couch-wikidata-dump-importer) for how I did that.
+It's a bit hacky but it works.

 * create the views you need using CouchDB's map functions.
 Here, the important view is [`byBirthday`](/design_docs/authors.json), and voila: